This article was updated on July 30, 2018.

 Imagine you have a brand new scheduling system, technology you have installed to automate employee scheduling.
 It assigns hours to employees to best cover busy times, and scales back on staffing for hours or days when fewer people are needed.
 That's great for your organization, but there is one thing missing: the human element.

 This, however, is changing rapidly.
-Scheduling technology innovations make overscheduling or underschudeling preventable by helping organizations take an employee-centered approach, balancing the needs of both employer and employee.
+Scheduling technology innovations make overscheduling or underscheduling preventable by helping organizations take an employee-centered approach, balancing the needs of both employer and employee.